-The Victorian Certificate of Education (VCE), the Victorian Certificate of Education - Vocational Major (VCE (VM)) and Victorian Pathways Certificate (VPC) are conducted under the auspices of the Victorian Curriculum and Assessment Authority.
-Completion of the VCE, VCE (VM) or VPC may lead to a variety of future options including employment and/or further study at TAFE or University.
+The Victorian Certificate of Education (VCE), the Victorian Certificate of Education - Vocational Major (VCE:VM) and Victorian Pathways Certificate (VPC) are conducted under the auspices of the Victorian Curriculum and Assessment Authority.
+Completion of the VCE, VCE VM or VPC may lead to a variety of future options including employment and/or further study at TAFE or University.

 At MacKillop College our guiding principle is to ensure each student achieves their best by recognising their own gifts and talents.
-We strongly encourage students entering the senior years of schooling to select subjects for which they have demonstrated a propensity and clear capability.
+We strongly encourage students entering the senior years of schooling to select subjects for which they have demonstrated a propensity and clear capability and importantly which they enjoy undertaking.

-The VCE, VCE (VM) and VPC reflect the College's commitment to academic rigour and we strive to achieve results for each student that exemplifies excellence for that student.
+The VCE, VCE VM and VPC reflect the College's commitment to academic rigour and we strive to achieve results for each student that exemplifies excellence for that student, whatever that may be for them individually.
 To that end we will guide students into courses that are appropriate to them and will be proactive in ensuring their capacity to undertake selected studies or combinations of subjects prior to the commencement of their final years.